eestrada/pcsu/README.md

 possible to use that version of Python as well, although no official testing has been done to verify that).

-Lastly, future implementations in other languages, such as C99 and C++11, are both possible and probable.
+Lastly, future implementations in other languages, such as Racket, are both possible and probable.

 ####Utility X isn't implemented yet and I really need/want it.
 Will you prioritize it?